Natela-Policht/PORTFOLIO/README.md

 - tracking and reporting bugs

 # TESTING PROJECTS
+This section contains materials from a sample testing project, including a test plan, test cases, and a test execution report.
+It also features example bug reports created in Jira and a collection of API tests performed in Postman.<br>
 - ### TEST PLAN example
 Test environment: [AirSerbia.com](https://www.airserbia.com/en_PL) - web application<br>
 [Test Plan for the testing of the AirSerbia.com search engine component.](https://github.com/Natela-Policht/PORTFOLIO/blob/feature/test-plan/Test%20Plan.md)